- With superb Double Plus (A++) sound on both sides, this early Columbia 6-Eye pressing will be very hard to beat

-Teo Macero was the producer, Fred Plaut or Ray Moore were probably the engineers for these sessions — we cannot find the credits to know one way or the other — in Columbia’s glorious sounding 30th Street Studio.
+Teo Macero was the producer, Fred Plaut was probably the engineer for these sessions — we cannot find the credits to know one way or the other — for these sessions in Columbia’s glorious sounding 30th Street Studio.
 It’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording.

 A Big Group of Musicians Needs This Kind of Space